SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/squid-proxy-opentelemetry.md

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Squid-Proxy-OpenTelemetry/Squid-Proxy-Schematics.png' alt="Schematics" />

-## Prerequisites

-By default, the squid proxy will write the access log to the log directory that was configured during installation.
-For example, on Linux, the default log directory is `/var/log/squid/access.log`.
-If the access log is disabled then you must enable the access log by following these [instructions](https://wiki.squid-cache.org/SquidFaq/SquidLogs).

 ## Fields creation in Sumo Logic for Squid

 Following are the [Fields](/docs/manage/fields/) which will be created as part of Squid App install if not already present: